 Applications grow more complex each year.
 But how should teams manage the mounting complexity of their app environments?
 APM software is essential for getting complete visibility into the health of your apps, enabling you to quickly identify the cause of an issue.
 Need a deeper dive into APM?

-Many IT teams use APM software to identify the root cause of problems like latency, outages, and other availability challenges.
+Many IT teams use APM software for anomaly detection in application performance. and to identify the root cause of problems like latency, outages, and other availability challenges.
 Historically, APM tools have given IT teams the ability to stay ahead of these kinds of problems by helping to establish baseline performance metrics for various parts of your environment.
 However, modern solutions take APM one step further, enabling you to take a proactive approach to managing application performance.

 Now let’s take a deeper look at the reasons why IT teams might leverage APM software.

 APM software offers a suite of tools that make the lives of IT administrators easier.
-With APM, you can detect and resolve issues quickly and efficiently, before they impact the end user.
+APM capabilities allow you to detect and resolve issues quickly and efficiently, before they impact the end user.
 These tools save application teams time by delivering key data and metrics on app health, automating checks on performance, and proactively solving problems as they occur.
 Here are some other benefits of using APM software: